 - Don’t let your children run on ahead.
-You’ll need to decide at each river crossing, the best path through the water.
+If there’s been rain in the days before your visit, you’ll need to decide at each river crossing, the best path through the water.
 Take it slowly, cross at the narrowest parts and remember stones and other things protruding out of the water are likely to be slippery if wet.
 Some might be wobbly too!

 - Have a full set of clothes to change into, including shoes, for all children waiting for your return in the car.
-Adults will need a change of socks and shoes too and possibly clothes if you’ve slipped.
+Adults could also need a change of socks and shoes and possibly clothes if you’ve slipped.